Graphs in the 3--sphere with maximum symmetry: Introduction

 In Section 4, various methods are introduced to give the detailed classification result Theorem \ref{detailed-classification}, which give a precise answer to Question (1).

-The answer to Question (2) for abstract graphs is in Appendix \ref{appendixA}, which is a table of all MS graphs with various invariants.
-Appendix \ref{appendixB} is devoted to answer Question (2) for spatial graphs, where we try to visualize those $\Gamma\subset S^3$ by projecting them onto $R^3$, at least for general cases and some other cases.
-Both Appendices \ref{appendixA} and \ref{appendixB} are produced by mathematics in Section 4 with assistance of computer programs.
+The answer to Question (2) for abstract graphs is in Section \ref{pictureG} and Appendix \ref{appendixA}, which gives a table of all MS graphs with various invariants.
+Appendix \ref{appendixB} is devoted to answer Question (2) for spatial graphs, where we try to visualize those $\Gamma\subset S^3$ by stereographically projecting them onto $R^3$, at least for general cases and the cases related to classical regular polyhedra.
+The pictures in both Appendices \ref{appendixA} and \ref{appendixB} are produced by the computer with assistance of \cite{GAP} and \cite{Mathematica}.

-Certainly the roles of the figures in those appendices are limited, since they are hard to see for large $g$, specially for spatial graphs.
-An alternative intuition of those symmetries are given in the section ``Intuitive view of large symmetries of $(S^3; \Sigma_g)$" in \cite{WWZZ1} via spherical tessellations, 4-dimensional polytons and equivalent Dehn surgeries.
+Certainly the roles of the figures in those appendices are limited, since they are hard to see for large $g$, especially for spatial graphs.
+An alternative intuition of those symmetries are given in the section ``Intuitive view of large symmetries of $(S^3, \Sigma_g)$" in \cite{WWZZ1} via spherical tessellations and equivariant Dehn surgeries, also see \cite{Du2}, \cite{WWZZ} and \cite{Wa}.

-In Section 5 we will discuss maximum orders of extendable finite group actions on $(S^3, \Gamma)$ allowing orientation reversing elements based on the results in previous sections and \cite{WWZ} .
-We will see differences between the maximum orders of arbitrary graphs and of minimal graphs: The former can be determined and the later are still unknown for some genus.
-Precisely let $M_g$ be the general maximum orders of extendable group actions on minimal graphs of genus $g$.
+In Section 5 we will discuss maximum orders of extendable finite group actions on $(S^3, \Gamma)$ allowing orientation-reversing elements based on the results in previous sections and \cite{WWZ} .
+We will see differences between the maximum orders of arbitrary graphs and of minimal graphs: The former can be determined and the later are still unknown for some values of $g$.
+To be precise, let $M_g$ be the general maximum orders of extendable group actions on minimal graphs of genus $g$.
 Then $M_g$ are given in the following table.

 \begin{conjecture} Suppose $g$ is neither a square number nor one of those finitely many $g$ listed in the table above.
 Then $M_g$ is $4(g+1)$ for prime $g$, and $4(p+1)(q+1)$ otherwise, where $pq=g$, $p$ is the smallest non trivial divisor of $g$. \end{conjecture}